KristianMeier/cvr-krme-v2/README.md

 # Project Scope

-`I built some of the pages/features from a site i use everyday in accounting: businessindenmark.virk.dk.
+`I built some of the pages/features from a site i use everyday in accounting: https://businessindenmark.virk.dk.
 This is done so I could pratice / prepare for the internship 01/01-2023.
-I been told, that the tasks in the internship will be 60% CSS and 40% React.`
+I was told, that the tasks in the internship will be 60% CSS and 40% React.`

 # Choice of Architecture